 Why was Independence Hall important to the American Revolution?
 Independence Hall is the birthplace of the United States of America.
 It was here that the Declaration of Independence was drafted and signed in 1776.
 Independence Hall was constructed in 1732 and completed in 1748 in the upscale society hill neighborhood.
-The original clock towers of this building was removed and replicas were installed in their place in the early 1970’s.
+The original clock towers of this building were removed and replicas were installed in their place in the early 1970s.
 Much of the Independence Hall has its’ original parts such as the wooden steeple and most of the woodwork.

 Due to COVID restrictions, tickets are available for tours only and only 17 visitors at a time are allowed on site.
-Each tour last roughly 15-20 minutes and include a visit to the Assembly Room on the first floor (room in which the Constitution was signed).
+Each tour lasts roughly 15-20 minutes and include a visit to the Assembly Room on the first floor (room in which the Constitution was signed).
 You can book your tickets in advance here.

-Plus, you can take a few big bus tours in less than 5 minutes that is just down the street from Independence Hall, where you can see the oldest, refurbished public water fountain in the USA known as the franklin square fountain or even franklin court or the benjamin fraklin museum.
+Plus, you can take a few big bus tours in less than 5 minutes that is just down the street from Independence Hall, where you can see the oldest, refurbished public water fountain in the USA known as the franklin square fountain or even franklin court or the benjamin franklin museum.
 A great meeting place for the bus tour is around 600 Market street.
 Or you can visit Congress Hall, or even the Bishop’s white house, as this area has a lot of historical sites.
-A bit further up is Spruce street is harbor park and the national museum of american jewish history.
+A bit further up is Spruce street is harbor park and the national museum of American Jewish history.
 So no matter what you fancy, you will find interesting places here for everyone!

 Professional Tip: The Museum of the American Revolution is one of the best places to visit to learn about Philadelphia’s history.
 I did it in one hour, but many people spend lots of time there.
 If you decide to skip the museum on your 1 day in Philadelphia trip, then I suggest that you start your day at the museum building.